vatesfr/xen-orchestra/docs/restapi.md

 ## VM and VDI export

 VDI export and VM export are supported by the API.
-Here is a simple example to export a VM with `zstd` compression into a `myVM.xva` file:
+Below is a simple example to export a VM with `zstd` compression into a `myVM.xva` file:

 ```bash
 curl \